 Flake after flake, like those of fluffy white cotton balls.

-The old squaw spirit, the wonderful divine artist
+The wise mountain spirit, the wonderful divine artist

 Adorns the heaven’s frescoes every night with cheer;

-The old squaw spirit, the wondrous fairy gardener
+The wise mountain spirit, the wondrous fairy gardener

 Cherishes nature’s garden every day with delight.